Similarities and differences between type 1 and type 2 diabetes are discussed in this post.

 - Mood swings

 Symptoms of Diabetic ketoacidosis include abdominal pain, drowsiness, nausea, and vomiting.
 These symptoms are more common in patients with T1DM compared to patients with T2DM.

 Which type of Diabetes is more common, Type 1 or type 2?

 As compared to type 1 diabetes, type 2 is much more prevalent.
-This can be because most people being physically inactive and being obese or being overweight can be contributing to the prevalence of type 2 diabetes.
+This can be because most people are physically inactive and being obese or overweight can be contributing to the prevalence of type 2 diabetes.